Nomination process

 A nominee will have demonstrated:

-- pre-eminence in a particular field or fields of knowledge, and
+• pre-eminence in a particular field or fields of knowledge,

 Nomination

-Nominations (one unbound original) will be addressed to the Provost and Vice-President, Academic Affairs, chair of the Selection Committee, and must include:
+Nominations will be addressed to the Provost and Vice-President, Academic Affairs, chair of the Selection Committee, and must include:

-- a nomination proposal of no more than three pages, signed by six professors from at least two academic units of the University, justifying the nomination and their choice and specifically addressing those three points outlined in 2 above.
-The proposal will also be signed by the community members who nominated the candidate, if they are not professors;
+• a nomination proposal of no more than three pages, signed by six professors from at least two academic units of the University, justifying the nomination and their choice and specifically addressing those points outlined in the selection criteria.
+The proposal will also be signed by the community members who nominated the candidate if they are not professors.
+Additionally, it would be helpful to include a note about publication norms for the field as these can vary between faculties;

-- a condensed and up-to-date curriculum vitae (max 5 pages) outlining the nominee’s body of work and highlighting his/her ten most significant scholarly publications;
+• a condensed and up-to-date curriculum vitae (max. five pages) outlining the nominee’s body of work and highlighting his/her ten most significant scholarly publications;

-- a short (max 1 page) non-technical description of the nominee’s contribution to his or her field of expertise and teaching.
+• a short (max. one page) non-technical description of the nominee’s contribution to his or her field of expertise and teaching.

 Selection Committee